Earthquakes in Fiji

 4.5mb

-On May 15, 2026, Fiji registered a magnitude 4.7 earthquake 219 km E of Levuka, Fiji at 21:15 UTC.
-At 556.3 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-It ranks as the fourth largest event in the current dataset.
-The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at -17.837°, -178.627°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M4.7 event page for the full report, ShakeMap, and citizen-reported intensity data.
+Reports of a magnitude 4.5 earthquake in the Fiji region came in on June 7, 2026 at 22:17 UTC.
+At 588.3 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
+Geolocation places the event at -20.797°N, -178.666°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 4.3mb